Top 3 Startup Challenges (And What To Do About Them!)

 Challenge #1: Getting Funded

 Most startups are funded by the founder/s or by friends and family.
 This is bootstrapping, and it's really tough work.
-Working with investors can bring you more than money by providing connections, advice, and mentorship.
+Working with investors can bring you more than just financial gain, as they can provide valuable connections, guidance, and mentorship.

-There are several ways to find investors with money for startup funding.
-But you must market your ideas effectively and understand you will be under more intense pressure to perform than you ever considered.
+There are several ways to find investors with the necessary funds for a startup.
+But you must market your ideas effectively and understand that you will be under more intense pressure to perform than you ever considered.

 The following are the types of investors: